Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

   parent(["ConstructExpression"]) --EOG--> next:::outer
   parent -."arguments(n)".-> child1
   parent -."arguments(n)".-> child2
 ```

 ## SynchronizedStatement
-The placement of the root node between expression and executed block is such that algorithms can evaluated the expression and then encountering the information that this expression is used for synchronization.
+The placement of the root node between expression and executed block is such that algorithms can be evaluated the expression and then encountering the information that this expression is used for synchronization.

 Interesting fields:

-* `expression:Expression`: Its evaluation returns an object that acts as a lock for synchronization.
+* `expression: Expression`: Its evaluation returns an object that acts as a lock for synchronization.
-* `blockStatement:CompoundStatement`: Code executed while the object evaluated from `expression` is locked.
+* `blockStatement: CompoundStatement`: Code executed while the object evaluated from `expression` is locked.

+Scheme:
 ```mermaid
 flowchart LR
   classDef outer fill:#fff,stroke:#ddd,stroke-dasharray:5 5;